You are here

 Museum locations and hours

 The American Art Museum is located on 8th and F streets NW, while the Renwick Gallery can be found at Pennsylvania Avenue and 17th Street NW.
-Admission is always free, the museums are open every day of the year (except December 25) and regular hours are 11:30 a.m. – 7 p.m at the American Art Museum and 10 a.m. – 5:30 p.m. at the Renwick.
+Admission is always free, the museums are open Wednesday-Sunday and regular hours are 11:30 a.m. – 7 p.m at the American Art Museum and 10 a.m. – 5:30 p.m. at the Renwick.
 Both facilities are handicap accessible.

 Take a break in the Kogod Courtyard

 If your march through the annals of American art history has you feeling both amazed and a bit tired, enjoy the Kogod Courtyard, set in the Smithsonian American Art Museum.
-Here you can relax and gear your mind back toward the present via free Wi-Fi while munching on a sandwich or salad, or sipping an espresso from the nearby cafe.
+Here you can relax and gear your mind back toward the present via free Wi-Fi.
+The Courtyard Café is currently closed and outside food and drink is prohibited, with the exception of closed water bottles.